Adolphe Merkle Institute: Research Activities

 AMI's research revolves around soft nanomaterials, such as such as nanoparticles, colloids, polymers, nanostructures, and nanopores, and emphasizes bio-inspired materials design, stimuli-responsive materials, optical materials, energy materials, sensing, the detection of nanoparticles in complex media, and the investigation of the interactions of nanomaterials with biological systems.

 The Polymer Chemistry & Materials group is conducting research on stimuli-responsive or smart polymers, supramolecular systems, bio-inspired materials, nanocomposites, and polymer mechanochemistry.

 The BioNanomaterials group's research focuses on bioprinting, hazard assessment of nanomaterials, nanoparticle analysis and nanobiomechanics.

 The BioPhysics group's research includes nanopores for single molecule analysis, bio-inspired voltage generation and pore forming peptides.

 The Soft Matter Physics group is investigating and manufacturing nanostructured materials made by polymer self-assembly, energy materials for solar cells and batteries, photonic and plasmonic effects arising from structured materials, bio-inspired materials and surfaces.

+The Food Science and Technology group, created in 2025, operates at the intersection of physics, chemistry, and biotechnology, notably through the development of food materials and their characterization.

 The Mechanoresponsive Materials Group focuses on developing optical probes for polymers and soft matter, particularly for the detection of mechanical damage in these materials, using high-resolution microscopy techniques and bio-inspired approaches.

+The Quantum Sensing & Spin Chemistry group, funded by an ERC starting grant, focuses on the use of quantum sensors to investigate chiral‑induced spin selectivity, at the intersection of physics, chemistry and biology.

 In 2023 the institute had 40 active research projects.
 Topics of investigation include color generation in insects, soft worm-like robots, the development of guidelines for nanomaterials waste disposal, artificial muscles, squid-inspired materials damage detection, and electric eel-inspired membranes.

 Education

-For the master's students there is a strong early focus on 'hands-on' work in the AMI laboratories as well as the opportunity to join one of the research groups for their master's thesis.
+Master's students begin working in the AMI laboratories early in the program, and may also join one of the research groups for their master's thesis.

 A summer internship program for undergraduate students from universities around the world is also present and is run in collaboration with the National Center of Competence in Research (NCCR) Bio-Inspired Materials of the Swiss National Science Foundation (SNF).